omkarchoudhary001/portfolio/README.md

 - Location: Kolkata, West Bengal
 - Engaged in a 4-month training focused on web development.
 - Designed and created visually appealing and user-friendly web designs.
-- Demonstrated expertise in building dynamic websites using HTML, CSS, and JavaScript, PHP, Rest api.
+- Demonstrated expertise in building dynamic websites using HTML, CSS, and JavaScript, PHP, Rest api,python.

 ## Competitions